google-pay/google-pay-button/examples/html/gpay-web-201/README.md

 is one of the [Google Pay API for Web learning pathway][11] activities.
 Learning paths help you get the most of your integration by taking you through a guided developer journey from start to finish.

+## Create a merchant account

+While a merchant ID isn't required for testing your integration in a `TEST` enviornment, you will need one when you deploy to a `PRODUCTION` environment.
+Register with the [Google Pay & Wallet Console][15] to receive your merchant ID.
+It's quick and easy!
+Get yours now.

 ## Community

 - Join the conversation in the [#payments channel on Discord][12]